dflaten/JavaPractice/DataStructuresAndAlgorithms/Subsets/Subsets.md

             // Swapping the String using the current index and the iterating index char [] swappedStr = swapChar(word, currentIndex, index);
-            //Recursively call to now swap the swapped string and the current index increased by one.
+            //Recursively call to now swap the swapped string and the current index increased by one. permuteWordRecursively(String.valueOf(swappedStr), currentIndex + 1, results);
-            // TODO: Understand how and in what order does this generate the unique permutaitons? permuteWordRecursively(String.valueOf(swappedStr), currentIndex + 1, results);
         }
     }